Author has written 14 stories for Sweeney Todd, Avengers, and Sherlock.

 Or better yet, date a girl who writes.

-My name is Mairead, I'm seventeen and I love writing.
+My name is Mairead, I'm eighteen and I love writing.

 I am a girl who reads.
 I can spend hours on my sofa with a good book, and I probably won't move until I've finished it.